M.A. Clinical Mental Health Counseling

 FAQ's

-The current tuition and fees are listed here.
+The current tuition and fees are listed under our tuition and scholarships page.
 The CMHC program is 60 credits.
 When making plans, prospective students should also consider expenses such as textbooks and a parking pass.

 The CMHC program is generally completed in 28 months.